-[See Credit by Examination for Advancement/Acceleration, Course Credit, and A Student in Foster Care for more information.]
+[See Credit by Examination for Advancement/Acceleration and Course Credit for more information.]

 A Student Who Is Homeless

 A parent is encouraged to inform the district if his or her child is experiencing homelessness.
 District staff can share resources that may be able to assist families.